 I will have to say that having One PERSON here that I knew was very helpful.
 That’s what VisitMyPad provides to you with its Personal Assistant Moving Services.

 Moving to San Diego with my daughter was not easy the first several years!
 It was hard.
 I had to find a school and after-school child care.
 I had no one to watch her if I ever wanted to do anything social the first couple years I lived here.
 I had no family.
 My one “friend “ that I lived with when I first moved here turned out to be a disaster, and I ended up having to find a place for just me and my daughter within nine months of moving to San Diego.

 The Reality of cost of living in San Diego

-It was HARD adjusting to moving San Diego and the cost of living and being a single mom.
+It was HARD adjusting to moving to San Diego and the cost of living and being a single mom.
 Guess what though…I HUSTLED and worked harder because when I had to look for places…with a salary of $32,000.00 oh lord!
 I seriously saw some Questionable areas of San Diego and thought I couldn’t afford to live in San Diego.
 The areas that I could afford were not safe neighborhoods; I seriously thought I was going to move back to Tucson, AZ.
 That thought and idea of running back to Tucson, AZ gave me despair and depression.
 So I rose up to the challenge and started looking for other jobs.
 I stayed in the banking industry but switched banks and received a higher salary.
 Moving to San Diego from a small town makes you grow as a person, challenges your character.